MicrosoftDocs/sql-docs/docs/reporting-services/working-with-kpis-in-reporting-services.md

 >
 > **Note**: The **Value**, **Goal** and **Status** fields can only choose a value from the first row of a dataset's result.
 The **Trend set** field, however, can choose which column reflects the trend.

-To use data from a shared dataset, you can do the following.
+To use data from a shared dataset, you can do the following steps.

 1. Change the fields drop down box from **Set manually**, or **Not set**, to **Dataset field**.